vitorkcenson/Titanic-Survival-Analysis-Exploring-Factors-of-Survival/README.md

-# Titanic Survival Analysis: Exploring Factors of Survival
+# Titanic Survival Exploratory Data Analysis (EDA) - Factors of Survival

 This repository contains an Exploratory Data Analysis (EDA) notebook analyzing the Titanic passenger dataset.
 The notebook investigates various factors that influenced survival rates, including age, sex, passenger class, and fare.
 Visualizations and interpretations are provided to understand the trends and disparities in survival.